Thomas Fanshawe, 2nd Viscount Fanshawe: Biography

 By the time Thomas was ten years old, the English Civil War had begun between Parliament and King Charles I over whose authority took precedence over the other.
 As staunch Royalists, the Fanshawe family sent many members of the family, including Fanshawe's father, to fight for the king.

-While his father was away, Thomas's uncle, Sir Simon Fanshawe, married the Katherine Walter, the widow of Knighton Ferrers, who was a wealthy neighboring landowner.
+While his father was away, Thomas's uncle, Sir Simon Fanshawe, married Katherine Walter, the widow of Knighton Ferrers, who was a wealthy neighboring landowner.
 As a result, Sir Simon gained custody of the dead gentleman's daughter, Katherine (d.
 1660).
 To solidify a union between the two families, Sir Simon arranged for Katherine to marry Thomas in 1648.
 According to popular legend, Katherine became the "Wicked Lady", a female highwayman who terrorised the county of Hertfordshire.

 Thomas would afterwards go on to serve in the Second English Civil War.
 For his service to the new king, Charles II, he was created a Knight of the Bath in 1661 upon the Restoration and became an active member for Hertford in the Cavalier Parliament from 1661 to his death.